AbstractPlay/gameslib/docs/api.md

 }
 ```

-If you wish to persist game state, this is what you save.
 Editing the state object should never be done except for manipulating the stack.
 Changing the `variants`, for example, would fully corrupt the game record.

 * `game` is the uid of the game the state represents.
 Trying to load a saved state into the wrong game code will throw an error.
 * `numplayers` tells you how many players are involved in this particular game instance.